Police shootings: Trials and convictions are rare for officers

 Tamir Rice -- The 12-year-old Cleveland teenager was shot by a police officer, who was responding to a 911 call claiming a person was pointing "a pistol" at people.
 An officer in training, Timothy Loehmann shot at Rice, who was carrying an air pistol, within moments of arriving at the scene in November 2014.

 Outcome: Grand jury decided not to indict Loehmann and another officer, Frank Garmback.
-Administration charges filed against three officers this year.
+Administrative charges filed against three officers this year.

 Sandra Bland -- The 28-year-old woman was found dead in her cell three days after being arrested in Waller County, Texas, for allegedly failing to use her turn signal in July 2015.